top of page

 Although anyone can develop a mental health problem, African Americans sometimes experience more severe forms of mental health conditions due to unmet needs and other barriers.
 According to the Health and Human Services Office of Minority Health, African Americans are 20% more likely to experience serious mental health problems than the general population.
 Common mental health disorders among African Americans include:

-African Americans are also more likely to experience certain factors that increase the risk for developing a mental health condition:
+African Americans are also more likely to experience certain factors that increase the risk of developing a mental health condition:

 • Homelessness.
 People experiencing homelessness are at a greater risk of developing a mental health condition.
 African Americans make up 40% of the homeless population.